alXanderE/project-null/README.md

 Teach 4 All is a free open-source teaching tool for teachers and students to share lectures, quizzes, and information on various subjects.
-Teachers can upload courses to be viewed by students and students can gain access to the content to learn.
+Teachers can upload courses to be viewed by students.
+Students can access a course they want to view with the search bar.
 ## Features

 - User‑contributed courses